-- Knowledge from a range of core disciplines in geology including structural geology, tectonics, igneous, metamorphic and sedimentary petrology, field geology, sedimentology, stratigraphy, mineralogy and paleontology by enabling students to complete a sequence of specialist and integrated subjects, in which the students develop an understanding of the application of range of methods used in geology
+- Apply knowledge from a range of core disciplines in geology including structural geology, tectonics, igneous, metamorphic and sedimentary petrology, field geology, sedimentology, stratigraphy, mineralogy, geodynamics and palaeontology as developed from a sequence of specialist and integrated subjects

-- Skills in petrology, geological mapping, geological modeling, and critical evaluation of scientific literature, which are crucial to being prepared to make contributions in research, education or in the minerals, mining, petroleum or environmental industries
+- Use petrology, geological mapping, geological modelling, and the critical evaluation of scientific literature, in order to make contributions in research, education or in the minerals, mining, petroleum or environmental industries

-- Understanding of the role of the cultures of science practiced in the investigation of geology, and specifically the role of observations, analysis, and experimental design, models of various types, theory, and mathematics.
-Geology graduates will also understand the role of history in this science.
+- Value the role of the cultures in science that are practiced in the investigation of geology, and specifically the role of observations, analysis, and experimental design, models of various types, theory, and mathematics

-- Ability to apply their knowledge and skills to understanding of Earth history and climate change, at time scales ranging from decadal to billions of years as well as expertise relevant to finite natural resources like oil, gas, minerals and groundwater
+- Apply knowledge and skills in order to develop an understanding of Earth history and climate change, at time scales ranging from decadal to billions of years as well as expertise relevant to finite natural resources like oil, gas, minerals and groundwater

-- Capacity to work in a team environment and an appreciation of the perspectives that cultural and discipline diversity presents, provided by working with a diverse of student cohort in group learning experiences and challenging field situations
+- Work effectively in a team environment with an appreciation of cultural and discipline diversity that comes from a diverse of student cohort in group learning experiences and challenging field situations

-- Ability to communicate effectively with other scientists and non-scientists.
+- Communicate effectively with other scientists and with non-scientists.